-A study published by Glassdoor found that close to 46 percent of millennial employees quit their last job because of a lack in career growth.
+A study published by Glassdoor found that close to 46 percent of millennial employees quit their last job because of a lack of career growth.
 The report further noted that increasing employee engagement investments by just 10 percent is sufficient to increase company profits by as much as $2400 per employee per year.

 Here are a few tips to help your small business achieve that.